 My name is Damien Riggs, and I am the lead researcher involved in a range of projects on the topic of family diversity in Australia.
-I am currently collaborating with Clare Bartholomaeus, Clemence Due, Sarah Hunter, Kimberly Fuller, and Mia Mandara on these projects, though to date have worked with both Australian and international scholars on other family-related projects.
-Some of these projects have been funded by Australian Research Council Discovery Grants, and my latest research is funded by an Australian Research Council Future Fellowship and by Flinders University, where I am employed as an Associate Professor.
+I am currently collaborating with Clare Bartholomaeus, Clemence Due, Sarah Hunter, Nik Taylor, Heather Fraser and Shoshana Rosenberg on these projects, though to date have worked with both Australian and international scholars on other family-related projects.
+Some of these projects have been funded by Australian Research Council Discovery Grants, and my latest research is funded by an Australian Research Council Future Fellowship and by Flinders University, where I am employed as a Professor.

-You can follow the latest Australian Family Diversity project updates on Twitter.
+You can follow the latest updates from my research on family diversity on Twitter.